Cantera/cantera-website/pages/tutorials/ck2yaml-tutorial.rst

   and reactions occurring on the surface.
 Gas phase species and reactions are defined in the file specified by the ``--input`` option.

+- ``--extra``: This option specifies a YAML file which can be used to add to the ``description`` field or to define custom fields that are included in the YAML output.

 - ``--name```: This specifies the name of the phase in the resulting YAML file.
   The default is ``gas``.